nvim-treesitter/nvim-treesitter/README.md

 The following is a list of languages for which a parser can be installed through `:TSInstall`; a checked box means that `nvim-treesitter` also contains queries at least for the `highlight` module.

-Experimental parsers are parsers that are maintained, but not stable enough for daily use yet.
-They are excluded from automatic installation when `ensure_installed` is set to `"maintained"`.
+Experimental parsers are parsers that have a maintainer but are not stable enough for daily use yet.

 We are looking for maintainers to add more parsers and to write query files for their languages.
 Check our [tracking issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/2282) for open language requests.